hirokoma/rails_scaffold_booster/README.md

 In order to sign up using Email, you need a Google account that requires 2-step verification.
 Open [Google Account](https://myaccount.google.com/security) and enable 2-step verification.
-Then, issue a app password.
+Then, issue an app password.

 ### 3. Configure on shell script.